 "That might surprise Americans today, who wrongly believe that our third President wanted to divorce the government of all religious expression.
 On the contrary, what Jefferson wrote in Fredericksburg some 230 years ago was such a groundbreaking defense of freedom that the men who drafted our Constitution relied on it for the framework of the First Amendment.

 "'No nation,' Thomas Jefferson said years later, 'has ever existed or been governed without religion.
 Nor can be.'
 He understood then, as we do now, that religious freedom is fundamental to every other freedom on earth.
 Maybe that's why, despite all of his other accomplishments, Jefferson considered the statute one of his greatest legislative feats."

-But today, many of us take our legacy of religious liberty for granted -- like the air we breathe, it has always been abundant.
+But today, many of us take our legacy of religious liberty for granted -- like the air we breathe, it has always been a part of our lives.

 Thanks to the faith, vision, wisdom, and courage of the Pilgrims, our Founding Fathers, and others, America is a beacon of hope for countless immigrants who have fled to her shores because they longed for the freedom to worship God as they believed was best.